relaxdiego/aircraft/README.md

 Notice the things in parentheses that corresponds to the virtualenv you created in the previous step.
-This is thanks to the coordination of pyenv-virtualenv and a newly createdd `.python-version` file in the rootdir of this project.
+This is thanks to the coordination of pyenv-virtualenv and the `.python-version` file in the rootdir of this project.

 If you `cd ..` or `cd` anywhere else outside your project directory, the virtualenv will automatically be deactivated.
 When you `cd` back into the project dir, the